 - Likes their life to be structured, with little room for unexpected occurrences

-Each Myers Briggs personality type operates through 4 hierarchical cognitive functions.
+Each personality type operates through 4 hierarchical cognitive functions.
 They are expressed by a Preference, combined with how the individual directs their energy — either inward (Introverted) or outward (Extraverted).
-These cognitive functions follow a strict order in each personality, with the Dominant and Auxiliary ones playing the biggest part in how the MBTI type behaves.
+These cognitive functions follow a strict order in each personality type, with the Dominant and Auxiliary ones playing the biggest part in how a person behaves.
 The remaining two have their own influence but can only apply to certain situations or scenarios.

 Here is a full list of all the different cognitive function combinations:

 - Introverted Feeling; Extraverted Feeling

 - Extraverted Sensing (Se)

 Below we will take a look at each of these cognitive functions and will analyze what part they play in shaping the character of the INFJ type.

 Introverted Intuition (abbreviated as Ni) is a cognitive function connected to gathering information.
 Types that have a Ni Dominant function (including INFJs) are driven by their inner intuition, which often proves right.
 A prominent personality trait of people with this Dominant function is their preference to focus on the future.
 They are good at analyzing past events, but they do so only to better prepare for what lies ahead.
 Dominant Ni people find it difficult to stay in the present, and it’s easy to see that their mind is elsewhere most of the time.
 These are people who are focused on the big picture and don’t see the point of digging deep into details.
 They enjoy theorizing and connecting the dots in order to form a bigger picture.
 Their heads seem to always be in the clouds, but if someone were to peek in their minds, they would find an intriguing thought process.